-- Jeff G Bailey had an odd mix of the USWA and WWF versions in NWA Wildside centered around Ron Killings but lead of course by himself acting basically as a white Clarence Mason.
+- "Judge" Jeff G. Bailey had an odd mix of the USWA and WWF versions in NWA Wildside centered around Ron Killings but lead of course by himself acting basically as a white Clarence Mason.
 It was the prototype to the NWA Elite, which ended up being very different from any version of The Nation, but is nonetheless rooted in two.

 - Token White: Owen Hart, who joined at a time where the group had all black members.